 The Magic Formula: A Guide for Beginners

 The Magic Formula is a simple investment strategy that can help beginners generate higher returns and minimize risk.
-Here are the key things a beginner should know about the Magic Formula strategy:
+Here are the key things a beginner should know about the Magic Formula investment strategy:

-- The two metrics for ranking stocks: The Magic Formula is used in selecting stocks based on two financial metrics, return on capital (ROC) and earnings yield (EY).
+- The two metrics for ranking stocks: The Magic Formula is used in selecting stocks based on two financial metrics, return on capital (ROIC) and earnings yield (EY).
 It’s important to understand these metrics and how they are used to select stocks for investment.

 - Diversification across market sectors and industries: Diversification is key to reducing risk and maximizing returns.
 Invest in a mix of 20-30 stocks from different sectors and industries, rather than just picking stocks from one or two sectors, to reduce the risk of losing money on a single stock.

 - Long-term perspective: The Magic Formula is a long-term investment strategy, so it’s important to have a long-term perspective and avoid making short-term, emotional decisions based on market fluctuations.
 Joel Greenblatt, the creator of the formula, recommends staying invested for at least five years.